-PsychedelX is a free virtual conference, talk competition, and idea incubator open to the general public that features 15-20 minute live and pre-recorded talks from IPN members on any topic related to psychedelics.
-It launched in 2021 and takes place every Spring or Summer.
+PsychedelX is a free virtual conference, talk competition, and idea incubator open to + geared toward the general public that features 15-20 minute curated talks from IPN members on any topic related to psychedelics.
+It launched in 2021 and takes place annually every summer.
 These talks are accompanied by live Q&A sessions, themed keynote lectures, and professional development panels.
 Topics last year ranged from the role of touch in MDMA-assisted therapy to psychedelic film analysis.
 Below are some popular talks from 2022:

 After decades of stigma, psychedelics are receiving a tremendous level of media attention.
 During this critical period, effective communication and engagement of novel, well-informed, and diverse ideas will shape how these compounds become integrated in the modern world.
 History shows us these paradigm shifts are most often led by young people, especially students.
 However, despite us being a wellspring of creativity, curiosity, and optimism, there are few opportunities for students interested in psychedelics to develop their skills and engage their ideas with the public.

 PsychedelX is a competitive program; ranging from 60-100+ applications each year, where the top 20-30 students and/or youth were selected as speakers.
 Any IPN member is eligible to apply and applications open in late winter and close in the spring.
 In 2023, applications were reviewed by our IPN team, with at least 3 team members reviewing each application.
 Selection was based on the novelty, clarity, uniqueness, and impact of ideas.
 We are so proud of this year’s cohort and are thrilled to see the culmination of all their hard work in July!

 From the beginning, each speaker is paired with a peer mentor and a talk-creation team (2-4 people) so they are always supported by one another.
 The PsychedelX process allows students to gain experience sharing their ideas with their peers whilst creating a lasting community and professional connections.